dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 In some cases I will want to [rotate the geometry](/2021/05/20/threejs-buffer-geometry-rotation/) that I am using with a mesh so that the front of the geometry will line up with the front of the mesh object.
 This is so that things will look the way I want it to when using something like the object3d [look at method](/2021/05/13/threejs-object3d-lookat/) for example.

+### 2.1 - Starting out with the cone geometry

 So then say I have a group of cone geometries and I want the point of the cones to face the center of the group, or maybe I want them to face away from the center.
 To do this I will just want to call the rotateX method of the buffer geometry class instance created with the cone geometry constructor.
 When calling rotateX I need to pass a radian value that will be the rotation delta on the X axis.
+The end result will then be the geometry adjusted by that amount in radius for the X axis.

+For this example I am then creating a group of mesh objects each of which use the cone geometry along with the normal material.
+I made a helper function that when called will create just a single mesh object with the cone geometry set up just the way that I like it.
+I then have another helper function that will create and return a group and each child of the group will be a mesh object created with this create cone helper.

 ```js
 (function () {